Kimono: Edo period (1603–1867)

 In response to the increasing material wealth of the merchant classes, the Tokugawa shogunate issued sumptuary laws on kimono for the lower classes, prohibiting the use of purple or red fabric, gold embroidery, and the use of intricately dyed shibori patterns.
 As a result, a school of aesthetic thought known as Iki developed.
 They valued and prioritised the display of wealth through an almost mundane appearance, and the concept of kimono design and wear continues to this day as a major influence.

 From this point onwards, the basic shape of both men's and women's kimonos remained largely unchanged.
 The sleeves of the kosode began to grow in length, especially amongst unmarried women, and the obi became much longer and wider, with various styles of knots coming into fashion, alongside stiffer weaves of material to support them.

 In the Edo period, the kimono market was divided into craftspeople, who made the tanmono and accessories, tonya, or wholesalers, and retailers.

-Late Edo period

-Due to the policy of national isolation, silk was no longer imported from abroad, so most of the silk used in Japan became domestically produced.
-Although some commoners in the Edo period wore relatively inexpensive crepe silk, the Tenmei famine from around 1783 to 1788 led the shogunate, in 1785, to prohibit commoners from wearing silk products.
-Commoners instead wore clothing made of cotton or hemp.
-Peddlers selling fabric scraps often visited the downtown areas, and commoners would carefully repair and reuse their garments with the purchased scraps.
-The inrō, originally a men's accessory worn with kimono, became increasingly valued for its aesthetic qualities in the late Edo period and began to be collected as art objects.

-Women's clothing, influenced by the fashion for long sleeves (tamoto), developed into the furisode, which became a bridal garment.

-In 1864, on the occasion of the Kinmon incident, the Edo shogunate raised troops to subjugate the Chōshū Domain, and it was decided that their military uniform would be made in the Western style.
-A merchant from Kodenmacho, Morita Jihee, took on the production of 2,000 uniforms.
-Although it required trial and error, he succeeded in making them.
-This is said to be the first recorded instance of mass production of Western clothing in Japan.